NkVaishnav/Vaishnav_Physical_design/README.md

 <summary> GTKwave  </summary>

 GTKWave is a popular open-source waveform viewer used in digital circuit design and simulation.
-It provides a graphical representation of signal behaviors over time</details>, helping engineers visualize and analyze simulation results.
+It provides a graphical representation of signal behaviors over time, helping engineers visualize and analyze simulation results.
 With a user-friendly interface, GTKWave supports a variety of waveform formats, making it compatible with various simulation tools and languages.
 Engineers can zoom, pan, and navigate through waveforms, enabling in-depth inspection of signal transitions and interactions.
 Its features include support for hierarchical designs, signal coloring, and annotation, making GTKWave an essential tool for debugging and verifying digital designs.

 I invoked the GTKwave with the following command: